 Interlibrary Loan patrons may borrow materials from other Lakeland member libraries by placing holds on those items, either at home or in the library.
 Patrons may also request library staff to place holds for them.
 Six month new books are not available for interloan.

-As members of the Lakeland Library Cooperative we provide three days per week delivery service for items arriving in interlibrary loan.
+As members of the Lakeland Library Cooperative, we provide three days per week delivery service for items arriving in interlibrary loan.
 At this time we are not able to return any items belonging to the Grand Rapids Public Libraries, since they are currently on a different system.
-Also, any items that have been checked out at another library must be returned at that library.

 In order to apply for a Henika District Library card an adult must present a valid State of Michigan driver’s license or ID with the current local address on it.
 If either of those cannot be used we will accept two other forms of ID that have the current local address, such as printed checks, a health insurance card, a copy of a lease agreement or a paid utility bill stub, in any combination.
 Children under the age of eighteen must have a parent accompanying them who will act as co-signer on the borrowing agreement.
 Parents must produce identification as mentioned above.